 - Heat a griddle or nonstick skillet over medium heat.
 Add a teaspoon of butter or coconut oil (may also use cooking spray) to the surface.
 Once melted and/or hot, swirl around to coat the bottom of the pan.

 - Spoon batter (using a scant ¼ cup per pancake) into the skillet.
-Cook for 2-3 minutes or until small bubbles appear on top surface of the batter.
-Flip over and cook for an additional 2-3 minutes, until the pancake is golden brown.
-Remove the cooked pancakes from the skillet and keep warm.
-Repeat until all of the pancake batter is used up.
+Cook for 2-3 minutes or until small bubbles appear on the surface of the batter.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.